minkan-chat/jose/README.md

 [`JsonWebKey`]: <https://docs.rs/jose/latest/jose/struct.JsonWebKey.html>
 [`String`]: <https://doc.rust-lang.org/nightly/std/string/struct.String.html>

-# Crypto backends
+## Crypto backends

 One of the core features of the `jose` crate is the ability to choose between different libraries for performing cryptographic operations.
-This gives the user maximum flexibility to include `jose` in their codebase, and make it work under his cryptographic requirements.
+This gives the user maximum flexibility to include `jose` in their codebase and make it work under their cryptographic requirements.

 A backend is selected at compile time via feature flags.
 If no feature is enabled, this crate won't compile.
 Additionally, if multiple backends are